Tsunamiisking/Tsunamiisking/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tsunamiisking&label=Profile%20views&color=0e75b6&style=flat" alt="tsunamiisking" /> </p>

-- 🔭 I’m currently working on a **E-Marketplace and tech community**
+- 🔭 I’m currently working on an **E-Marketplace and a tech/entrepreneurship community.**

-- 🌱 I’m currently learning **nextjs, cs50, react, expo, firebase, MongoDB**
+- 🌱 I’m currently learning **nextjs, cs50, react, expo, firebase, MongoDB.**

-- 👯 I’m looking to collaborate on **Mobile Development projects, AI integrated projects,**
+- 👯 I’m looking to collaborate and learn more on **Mobile Development projects, AI integrated projects.**

-- 🤝 I’m looking for help with **AI integrated projects**
+- 🤝 I’m looking for help with **AI integrated projects.**

-- 👨‍💻 Most of my projects are available at my git hub profile
+- 👨‍💻 Most of my projects are available at my git hub profile and linkedin.

 - 💬 Ask me about **react, next, oracle, firebase**

+- ⚒️ I am deeply committed to continuous learning and professional growth.
+My goal is to expand my expertise and develop innovative solutions by embracing challenges and exploring new opportunities.
+I approach every project with responsibility, dedication, and a drive to deliver meaningful results.
+I am eager to collaborate, share knowledge, and contribute to impactful initiatives that align with my passion for technology and problem-solving.

 <h3 align="left">Connect with me:</h3>
 <p align="left">